drummerdude2003/CursedDlls.BepinEx/README.md

 You can edit the amount by which time is slowed down with a single click by editing the configuration file at `<H3VR folder>/BepInEx/config/dll.cursed.timescale.cfg`.

+#### `Cursed.UnlockAll` -- unlocks all item spawners, rewards and whatnot

+Should be rather explanatory, have fun.

 ## Credits